AEG (German company): 1970s onwards

 In 1970, AEG-Telefunken had 178,000 employees worldwide, and was the 12th largest electrical company in the world.
 The company was burdened by, among other things, unsuccessful projects such as an automated baggage conveyor system at Frankfurt Airport and nuclear powerplant construction.
 In particular, the nuclear power plant at Würgassen, the commissioning of which was delayed by several years due to technical problems cost AEG hundreds of millions of DM.
 As a result, the company paid its last dividend in 1972.

-The entertainment arm (Telefunken Fernseh und Rundfunk GmbH) headquartered in Hanover was sold.
-This was followed by the computer mainframe business (TR 4, TR 10, TR 440) (a partnership under the name Telefunken Computer GmbH with the company Nixdorf) was sold to Siemens.
-The process computer (TR 84, TR 86, AEG 60–10, AEG 80–20, AEG 80–60) continued as Geschäftsbereich Automatisierungstechnik (after 1980 as ATM Computer GmbH).
+The entertainment arm (Telefunken Fernseh und Rundfunk) headquartered in Hanover was sold.
+This was followed by the computer mainframe business (TR 4, TR 10, TR 440) (a partnership under the name Telefunken Computer with the company Nixdorf) was sold to Siemens.
+The process computer (TR 84, TR 86, AEG 60–10, AEG 80–20, AEG 80–60) continued as Geschäftsbereich Automatisierungstechnik (after 1980 as ATM Computer).

 In 1975 the former Telefunken Headquarter at Berlin-Charlottenburg, Ernst-Reuter-Platz 7 was sold.
 The building had been previously rented to Technische Universität Berlin.